All boys. All boarding. Grades 9-12.

 Compensation

-Each fellowship carries a salary that is derived from a first-year teacher’s salary, including ample time reserved to pursue a fully-funded online master’s degree in teaching at the University of Virginia or a content-based online master’s degree.
+Each fellowship carries a salary that is derived from a first-year teacher’s salary, including ample time reserved to pursue a fully-funded master’s degree.
+For example, recent fellows have pursued an M.A. in history from Gettysburg College and an M.S. in Data Science from the University of Virginia.
 Fellows also receive housing, meals in the school dining hall, retirement benefits, and health care benefits.

 How to Apply